SavitsDalvi/myPractice/my_project/README.md

-command to create new module :ng g m admin --routing to create module and update app.routing .ts : ng g m student --route student --module app.module
+command to create new module :ng g m admin --routing to create module and update app.routing .ts :

+ ng g m student --route student --module app.module <----this command create as like app module..in that module create routing and module.ts + create component> avoid this command structure change

 Angular Artchitecture
  compo: building blocks of angular application